taustation-fan/taustation-fan.github.io/orbital-mechanics.md

 ## Assumptions

 Tau Station makes the following simplifying assumptions.
-Those assumptions have been verified by build an orbital model of Sol and Alpha Centauri which worked very well, and later having staff confirm the accuracy of it.
+These assumptions have been verified by building an orbital model of Sol and Alpha Centauri which worked very well, and later having staff confirm the accuracy of it.

-The assumption are:
+The assumptions are:

 * Stations are in circular orbits around the same planets.
 * Stations all orbit in the same plane (coplanar).